36 Weeks Pregnant

 Tips for Week 36

-- Address pelvic pressure — Kegels, side-sleeping, support belt, pelvic tilts, prenatal PT, avoid standing for long periods.
+- Address pelvic pressure with Kegels, side-sleeping, a support belt, pelvic tilts, and prenatal physical therapy, and avoid standing for long periods.

-- Hospital bag check — go-bag packed, route mapped, parking plan, backup driver, child/pet care for hospital stay.
+- Do a hospital bag check — make sure your go-bag is packed, the route is mapped, parking is planned, a backup driver is lined up, and child or pet care is arranged for the hospital stay.

 Things To Do (Checklist)

-- Get GBS test if not yet done
+- Get your GBS test if it has not been done yet

-- Address pelvic pressure (Kegels, PT, support belt)
+- Address pelvic pressure with Kegels, PT, or a support belt

 - Address labor anxiety